hawaiidatascience/pandas_data_wrangling/README.md

 * Learn how to merge DataFrames and Series
 * Understand how to use inner and outer join functions
 * Learn how to concatenate DataFrames and understand the difference to merge.

+---

+### Jump to Data Camp - pandas Foundations

+It is recommended that your augment learning with the Data Camp "pandas Foundations- Data Ingestion and Inspection"  <https://www.datacamp.com/courses/pandas-foundations>